Charles E. Maldon, Jr.: The Reflection

 Peering into the water from a rickety bridge, Rich was taken back by the vastness of the lake–and the reflection.

 He and Carol could see their reflections rippling on the surface.
 Their faces looked distorted and at times almost unrecognizable.

 “What if I looked like this all the time?”
 Rich asked jokingly.

-“I would still love you.”
+“I would still love you,” Carol said.

-What is more amazing than that, Jesus sees our distorted attitude and sinful ways and He still chooses to love us.
-No, he does not enjoy our ways in the moment but His love for us is unconditional.
-Paul reminds us, “Therefore be imitators of God, as beloved children and walk in love just as Christ also loved you and gave Himself up for us an offering and a sacrifice to God as a fragrant aroma” (Ephesians 5:1,2).Jesus sees our distorted attitude and sinful ways and He still chooses to love us. #VineWords #Thereflection #CharlesEMaldon Click To Tweet
+What is more amazing is that Jesus sees our distorted attitude and sinful ways and still chooses to love us.
+He doesn’t enjoy our wayward ways, but His love for us is unconditional.
+Paul says, “Therefore be imitators of God, as beloved children and walk in love just as Christ also loved you and gave Himself up for us an offering and a sacrifice to God as a fragrant aroma” (Ephesians 5:1-2 NIV).

 Copyright 2020: The Reflection: Charles E. Maldon, Jr.: All Rights Reserved.